Terms of Service

 8. DATA SECURITY

 Your Personal information is confidentially stored in a cloud-based solution.
-To this end, deskbird utilises the third-party cloud services of Google Ireland Limited.
+To this end, deskbird utilizes the third-party cloud services of Google Ireland Limited.
 The third-party cloud servers of Google Ireland Limited are located in Frankfurt, Germany.
+However, to ensure data integrity, deskbird may occasionally make use of other compute regions within the EU. deskbird’s internal policies prohibit the use of cloud resources located outside the EU.

-Transaction Data we automatically collect, is pseudonymised after 6 months.
-The Transaction Data can be further used in pseudonymised form in accordance with the Policy. deskbird allows Users/Clients to conduct anonymous Bookings.
+Transaction Data we automatically collect, is pseudonymized after 6 months.
+The Transaction Data can be further used in pseudonymized form in accordance with the Policy. deskbird allows Users/Clients to conduct anonymous Bookings.
 In this case the collected Transaction Data will not be linked to your personal information.

 9. YOUR DUTY TO PROVIDE PERSONAL DATA